 Shirakawagō top sights

-Aside from the observation deck, check out the Gasshō-Zukuri Minka-en, an open-air museum displaying relocated and preserved gasshō-zukuri houses.
+Aside from the observation deck, check out the Gasshō-Zukuri Minka-en.
+It’s an open-air museum displaying relocated and preserved gasshō-zukuri houses.
 There, you can learn more about the region’s traditional way of life.

-Elsewhere in the village, some families’ former homes have also been opened for public viewing: the Wada House, which is the largest in the village; Kanda House, and Nagase House.
-There’s also the shrine, Shirakawa Hachimangū, which has become an attraction for anime fans, as it was featured in a murder mystery visual novel and anime series called Higurashi no Naku Koro ni.
+Elsewhere in the village, some families’ former homes have been opened for public viewing.
+They include the Wada House, which is the largest in the village; Kanda House, and Nagase House.
+There’s also the shrine, Shirakawa Hachimangū.
+It has become an attraction for anime fans, as it was featured in the mystery horror anime series Higurashi no Naku Koro ni.

 Shirakawagō souvenirs

-If you want to support Shirakawagō’s local businesses, drop by the shops and take home their iconic souvenir: a good-luck charm called sarubobo, a faceless doll that’s supposed to be a baby monkey.
+If you want to support Shirakawagō’s local businesses, drop by the shops and take home their iconic souvenir.
+It’s a good-luck charm called sarubobo, a faceless doll that’s supposed to be a baby monkey.
 Different colors have different meanings.

 Other souvenirs include gasshō-zukuri memorabilia, hoba miso, and doburoku (unrefined sake that’s thick and sweet).
 You can also buy doburoku-flavored ice cream in the village.

 While we do our best to ensure the information here is correct, it is subject to change.
-This article was first published in March 2015 and was last updated in October 2023.
+This article was first published in March 2015, and was last updated in October 2024, by Shyam Bhardwa.

 Get the best Japan Cheapo hacks direct to your inbox